from typing import List, Tuple

 """

-Self-Organizing Map (SOM) class.
+Self-Organizing Maps (SOM) class.

 This class performs the Self-Organizing Map algorithm on a given dataframe.